NSLS-II-BMM/BeamlineManual/docs/pds.rst

    RE(change_edge('Fe'))

 substituting the two-letter symbol for the element you want to measure.
+This will:

+* move the monochromator
-This will move the monochromator, put the photon delivery system in the correct mode, measure the rocking curve of the monochromator, optimize the height of the hutch slits, and move the reference foil holder to the correct position.
+* put the photon delivery system in the correct mode
+* measure the rocking curve of the monochromator
+* optimize the height of the hutch slits
+* move the reference foil holder to the correct position
+* set the active Xspress3 ROI to the correct emission line

-This whole process takes less than 7 minutes.
+This whole process takes less than 5 minutes.
 After that, the beamline is ready to collect data.

 If using the focusing mirror, do this: